-Spay or neuter your pet by age 5 months if you don't intend to breed your cat.
+Spay or neuter your pet by age 5 months, if you do not intend to breed your cat.
 Be sure to stay up-to-date on veterinary visits and vaccinations to prevent common and serious problems.

-- Cancer: Cancer is more common in older cats.
-Be alert for any lumps or unusual skin changes.
-Lymphoma is a common type of cancer in cats.
+- Cancer: Usually found in older cats, be alert for any lumps or unusual skin changes.
+Lymphoma is a common cat cancer.

-- Feline immunodeficiency virus: This is spread from cat to cat when they fight and incur deep bites.
-The best prevention is to keep your cat indoors and out of territorial fights.
+- Feline immunodeficiency virus: Spread from cat to cat when they fight and incur deep bites.
+To prevent it, keep your cat indoors and away from cats that are territorial or aggressive.

-- Feline leukemia virus: This virus damages the immune system and makes cats more susceptible to developing blood cancer.
-There is a vaccine that can reduce the risk of getting it, cats can get the feline leukemia virus vaccine.
+- Feline leukemia virus damages the immune system and makes cats more susceptible to developing blood cancer.
+To reduce the risk of getting it, cats can get the feline leukemia virus vaccine.